chriszf/datascience/README.md

     None

 I think you've guessed the next step.
 We need to add a property for every single field we've listed above.
 Go ahead and do that now.
 Be sure to pay attention to the potential values for each field and make sure that 'empty' values are correctly set to None.

+We'll need to make a special dispensation for `artist terms`.
+The terms from EchoNest include both a `frequency` and `weight`.
+Rather than keep them as separate fields, we can combine them into a single json structure, like so:

+    terms = [
+        {"term": "rock",
+         "frequency": 1.0,
+         "weight": 0.8},
+        {"term": "british invasion",
+         "frequency": 0.7,
+         "weight": 0.9}
+    ]

+We'll make this dictionary creation a part of the `terms` @property on our object, returning it instead of a single list of words.

 #### A Note about NumPy and MongoDB
 Some of the record fields appear to be integers, but will be returned as `numpy.int32` objects.
 MongoDB will choke when trying to insert these fields, so be sure to cast them as integers when returning them from their `@property` methods.